ong8181/random-codes/09_RarefyCoverage/README.md

 plot_rarefy(ps_rare_raw)
 ```

+*Note: Points in the below figure are not on the rarefaction curves probably due to the random sampling effects.
 <img src="img/rarefy_plot.png" width="800px">
-*Note: Points in the above figure are not on the rarefaction curves probably due to the random sampling effects.